fmunz/motion/README.md

 ![Arch](img/data-pipeline2.png)
 # Distributed Seismograph
-Exec Summary: A [DAIS 2023 demo](https://www.databricks.com/dataaisummit/session/embracing-future-data-engineering-serverless-real-time-lakehouse-action)/ to analyze IoT events fro hundresds of mobile phone accelerometers with serverless streaming data pipelines, orchestration, real-time visualization and data sharing.
+Exec Summary: A [DAIS 2023 demo](https://www.databricks.com/dataaisummit/session/embracing-future-data-engineering-serverless-real-time-lakehouse-action) to analyze IoT events from hundreds of mobile phone accelerometers with all serverless infrastructure for streaming data pipelines, orchestration, real-time visualization, and data sharing.
-**This is not a canned demo**.
-To enjoy it, you have to be able to provision a Kinesis stream, a publicly accessible S3 bucket, and an AWS Inkognito pool.
+**Note, this is not a canned demo**.
+To deploy it and enjoy it, you have to be able to provision a Kinesis stream, a publicly accessible S3 bucket, and an AWS Inkognito pool.
+If you feel less adventurous, we provide many canned demos that can be run with a simple `pip install` or even without a Databricks account in the [Databricks Demo Center](https://databricks.com/demos)

 ## Background Story